 Q: Is there a probation period at the start of the job?

-Darren: Almost every job requires a 3 month probation period.
-If you want to keep your HVAC apprenticeship, you really need to prove yourself during those first 3 months.
+Darren: Almost every job requires a three-month probation period.
+If you want to keep your HVAC apprenticeship, you really need to prove yourself during those first three months.

 This is when the employer is assessing your strengths, weaknesses, and overall fit with the team.